Germany's Schaeuble says finance ministers in charge of Greek bailout review

-BERLIN (Reuters) - German Finance Minister Wolfgang Schaeuble said on Wednesday that the Eurogroup of euro zone finance ministers was in charge of reviewing the Greek bailout program and Athens’ progress in implementing agreed reforms.
+BERLIN, April 27 (Reuters) - German Finance Minister Wolfgang Schaeuble said on Wednesday that the Eurogroup of euro zone finance ministers was in charge of reviewing the Greek bailout programme and Athens’ progress in implementing agreed reforms.

 A Greek government source said on Tuesday that Prime Minister Alexis Tsipras planned to contact European Council President Donald Tusk to seek a summit of European leaders to discuss the terms of the bailout deal.